 We do not ship chicks.
 We have achieved hatch rates in shipped eggs that no longer necessitated shipping chicks.

 Occasionally damage in shipment does occur.
-This includes detached air cells.
 In this case please contact me asap after your order arrives and I will do my best to take care of the USPS claim process for you.
 With approved claims and proof of damage we reship eggs for only shipping cost.